aleph-engineering/jangular/README.md

 ```

 ### `toHaveUrl()`
 Ensures that [UI-Router](https://angular-ui.github.io/ui-router/) state has an expected URL.
-It can be use in both variants: object and string with state name.
+It can be used in both variants: object and string with state name.

 #### Javascript